AdenChen27/AdenChen27.github.io/README.md

 ## [Citation Network](https://github.com/AdenChen27/reference_map)

-I tried to visualize the reference lists of some research papers I read as a graph (a node represent a research paper, an edge represent a citation).
+I tried to visualize the reference lists of some research papers I read as a graph (each node represents a research paper, each edge a citation).
 Here's a [demo](https://adenchen27.github.io/demo_0.html) of what I did.
 (Of course, this was before I know the existence of [Connected Papers](https://www.connectedpapers.com/), which does a much, much better job.)

 <img src="demo/reference_map.png" title="" alt="" width="400">